lindoran/HBKD-81/README.md

  You can contact me at Z80dad (at) gmail (dot) com

- Section 5 of the licence:
+ Section 5 of the license:

  5 DISCLAIMER AND LIABILITY